zhujun98/sensor-fusion/UKF/README.md

 ## Summary

-Due to the discrepancy between these two data sets, it is difficult to tune the acceleration noise and yaw acceleration noise to meet the NIS requires of both.
-As a compromise, an acceleration noise of 0.7 m/s^2^ and a yaw acceleration noise of 0.6 rad/s^2 are used here.
+Due to the discrepancy between these two data sets, it is difficult to tune the acceleration noise and yaw acceleration noise to meet the NIS requires of both data sets.
+As a compromise, an acceleration noise of 0.7 m/s^2 and a yaw acceleration noise of 0.6 rad/s^2 are used here.